IJW2021/MyPortfolio/SSDCS/Unit03.md

 ### Buffer Overflows

-Carried Out the buffer overflow excerise intersting topic and brought back a lot of memorys of when I used to have to write C code
+I also Carried Out the buffer overflow excerise intersting topic and brought back a lot of memorys of when I used to have to write C code where you have to think about the size of the buffer you allocate and freeing up memory.

 ```c
 #include <stdio.h>